amirhmk/FDxKafka/README.md

                  [--numrounds NUMROUNDS] [--grpc]

 Arguments:
-  -h, --help            show this help message and exit --broker BROKER       host_port of kafka broker --minclients MINCLIENTS
+  -h, --help            Show this help message and exit --broker BROKER       Address of server
+  --minclients MINCLIENTS
-                        minimum number of clients for training --numrounds NUMROUNDS
+                        Minimum number of clients for training --numrounds NUMROUNDS
-                        minimum number of training rounds --grpc                Use gRPC as Network Channel.
+                        minimum number of training rounds --grpc                Use gRPC as network channel.
 Default False
 ```

 ### Start training on the client